 In 2004, fifteen companies and freight sector associations worked with U.S. Environmental Protection Agency (EPA) to create the SmartWay program as a way of using market-based incentives and technology solutions to address long-term trends, changes, and challenges in the freight transportation sector.

-SmartWay has been effective in meeting these challenges due to its public/private partnership program, its brand and its leadership on global coordination of efforts to address environmental impacts of trade and commerce growth around the world.
+SmartWay has been effective in meeting these challenges due to its public/private partnership program, its brand and its leadership on global coordination of efforts to address the environmental impacts of trade and commerce growth around the world.

 What SmartWay has Achieved So Far

-This voluntary partnership between the EPA and the freight industry has since grown its membership to more than 3,700 companies and organizations.
+This voluntary partnership between the EPA and the freight industry has since grown its membership to nearly 4,000 companies and organizations.

 So many businesses and environmental organizations participate because SmartWay has helped raise awareness concerning freight’s economic importance, underscore its prominence in the value chain, and make it clear that optimizing the transportation network can help corporate leaders and government policymakers get closer to achieving their environmental goals.